Can You Cycle Around Fiji?© FijiPocketGuide.com

 Can You Cycle Around Fiji?

 Cycling around an idyllic South Seas island is an image many of us wouldn’t mind on our Instagram, but Fiji isn’t Rarotonga.
-Fiji’s main island is rather huge where only sponsored athletes seem to take on the journey around the island, such as a Kiwi bloke in 2013 who undertook the 480km journey in 23h30mins!
-However, those determined for a cycling holiday may want to set their sights on the island of Vanua Levu, Taveuni or enjoy a casual ride on the smaller island of Malolo Lailai.
-We go over the next best thing to “cycling around Fiji” in the guide below.
+Fiji’s main island, Viti Levu, is rather huge, and only sponsored athletes seem to take on the journey around the island.
+For example, a Kiwi bloke in 2013 undertook the 480 km (298 mi) journey in 23 hrs 30 mins!
+However, those determined to go on a cycling holiday may want to set their sights on the islands of Vanua Levu or Taveuni or enjoy a casual ride on the smaller island of Malolo Lailai.
+We go over the next best thing to do, “cycling around Fiji,” in the guide below.

-• While cycling on gravel roads or dirt roads tends to be safe in Fiji, be more cautious on the busier sealed roads, as locals are not used to cyclists on the roads
+1. While cycling on gravel roads or dirt roads tends to be safe in Fiji, be more cautious on the busier sealed roads, as locals are not used to cyclists on the roads.

-• Make sure you stay well-hydrated, especially with the high temperatures.
-Pack more water than you would usually back home
+2. Make sure you stay well-hydrated, especially with the high temperatures.
+Pack more water than you would usually back home.

-• Leave the road cycle at home: the best roads for biking in Fiji are gravel roads and are best done with mountain bikes
+3. Leave the road cycle at home; the best roads for biking in Fiji are gravel roads and are best done with mountain bikes.

-• Note that many of the trails in the national heritage parks are for walkers only
+4. Note that many of the trails in the national heritage parks are for walkers only.

 The Best Fiji Islands to Cycle Around

-Fiji is made up of 333 islands, so there’s certainly enough islands.
-However, only a select few have roads and trails suitable for cycling – Viti Levu, Vanua Levu, Taveuni, Mana Island and Malolo Lailai Island.
+Fiji is made up of 333 islands, so there are certainly enough islands.
+However, only a select few have roads and trails suitable for cycling – Viti Levu, Vanua Levu, Taveuni and Malolo Lailai Island.

 Cycling in Viti Levu

-Due to the large size of Viti Levu and the fact that the ring road around the islands is busy in places with drivers uneducated about driving safely around cyclists on the roads, cycling the approximately 480km (300-mile) distance around the island via the Kings and Queens Road should be done with caution and appropriate training.
-Alternatively, you might want to cycle the back roads of Viti Levu instead.
+Due to the large size of Viti Levu and the fact that the ring road around the islands is busy in places with drivers uneducated about driving safely around cyclists on the roads, cycling the approximately 480 km (300 mi) distance around the island via the Kings and Queens Road should be done with caution and appropriate training.
+Alternatively, you might want to cycle the back roads of Viti Levu instead, which is what the guided day cycling tours opt for.

-The dirt trails on the Sabeto foothills start just 5km (3 miles) north of Nadi International Airport.
-The dirt roads here lead to a wealth of attractions like the Garden of the Sleeping Giant (Wailoko Road), the Sebato Mud Pools (Wailoko Road), the Sleeping Giant Zipline (Holika Road), and the Stoney Creek Resort.
-Here you’ll get a real taste of Fiji with the roads winding to Fijian villages and lush tropical forests.
+The dirt trails on the Sabeto foothills start just 5 km (3 mi) north of Nadi International Airport.
+The dirt roads here lead to a wealth of attractions like the Garden of the Sleeping Giant (Wailoko Road), the Sebato Mud Pools (Wailoko Road) and the Sleeping Giant Zipline (Holika Road).
+Here, you’ll get a real taste of Fiji with the roads winding to Fijian villages and lush tropical forests.
+The Sabeto Foothills can also be explored on guided tours with iBike Fiji.

 Another back road option in the Nadi area is the Nausori Highlands.
-Along the Nadi Back Road and continuing onto Mulomulo Road, there are walking tracks and 4×4 tracks that are suitable for mountain biking.
+Along the Nadi Back Road and continuing onto Mulomulo Road, there are gravel roads and dirt tracks that are suitable for mountain biking.
 You’ll get excellent views of the Sebato Valley, Nadi and the offshore islands.

 Cycling in Vanua Levu

-Fiji’s second-largest island is much more cyclist-friendly a preferred island for travellers seeking a cycling holiday.
-Either hire bikes from resorts, such as the Koro Sun Resort or Naveria Heights Lodge to ride along the peaceful Hibiscus Highway.
-Alternatively, join Escape Adventures for a multi-day cycling excursion from Labasa to Savusavu then to Taveuni Island and the Bouma National Park.
-If you’re hoping to bring your own bicycle to an island in Fiji, Vanua Levu is arguably your best option for this.
-Learn more about the island in The Complete Guide to Vanua Levu.
+Fiji’s second-largest island is much more cyclist-friendly, a preferred island for travellers seeking a cycling holiday.
+Hire bikes from resorts, such as the Koro Sun Resort or Naveria Heights Lodge, to ride along the peaceful Hibiscus Highway.
+If you’re hoping to bring your own bicycle to an island in Fiji, Vanua Levu is arguably your best option for this, with accommodations situated along the Hibiscus Highway, as well as on the Cross Island Road between Savusavu and Labasa for a pitstop between cycling days.
+Check out the 5 Best Day Trips in Savusavu & Vanua Levu for road trip itineraries that could also apply to cycling.

 Cycling in Taveuni

-Taveuni is another excellent island to cycle, especially with along to see along its approximately 70km (43-mile) crescent-shaped road partway around the island.
+Taveuni is another excellent island to cycle, especially with along to see along its approximately 70 km (43 mi) crescent-shaped road partway around the island.
 The road is quiet, making it ideal for cycling.
-Either bring your own bike or you can hire bikes from Raiwasa Grand Villa or Taveuni Palms Resort or, again, Escape Adventures’ multi-day cycling holiday also incorporates the roads of Taveuni.
+You can bring your own bike, or you can hire bikes from Raiwasa Grand Villa or Taveuni Palms Resort.
 See some of the attractions to check out along the way in the 20 Things to Do in Taveuni.
+Just off Taveuni’s shores, COMO Laucala Island is a private island resort with a mountain bike circuit and the mountain bikes to match, taking approximately 1-2 hours to complete.

 Cycling in the Mamanuca Islands

-Finally, for short cycling trails along dirt roads and beaches to get between resorts, Bula Bikes offers bike hire on Mana and Malolo Lailai Islands in the Mamanuca Group.
-All of the bikes to hire are beach cruises.
+Finally, for short cycling trails along dirt roads and beaches to get between resorts, Bula Bikes offers bike hire on Malolo Lailai Island in the Mamanuca Group.
+All of the bikes to hire are beach cruisers.
 There are bikes for children too.
+Based out of Plantation Island Resort, you can cycle from restaurant to restaurant, beach to beach, shop to shop and other points of interest.
+Other resorts to visit on Malolo Lailai include Musket Cove Island Resort and Lomani Island Resort.

 Can You Bring Your Own Bike to Fiji?